andreashenriksen/INF142-Assignment/README.md

 # INF142_Assigntment1
-Assignment in the UIB course INF142 where made a server-client model.
+Assignment in the UIB course INF142 where we made a server-client model.
 A server is started and assigns roles to clients, then clients communicate each other by receiving or giving advice based on the role they were assigned.

 ## Getting Started